 A Blue Mountains City Art Gallery Exposé Program exhibition

-IMAGE: KURT SORENSEN I get some terrible fright here #1 2015, C-type photograph from colour negative, 116 x 94cm, from the series The Solitude is Desolation
+IMAGE: KURT SORENSEN I get some terrible frights here #1 2015, C-type photograph from colour negative, 116 x 94cm, from the series The Solitude is Desolation

-Kurt Sorensen – Solitude is Desolation – Artist Talk and Film Screening
+Kurt Sorensen – The Solitude is Desolation – Artist Talk and Film Screening

 Saturday 27 May, 11am – 3pm (with an hour lunch break)